flash-oss/flash-developer-doc/quote.md

 Consider requesting an **indicative** quote to understand the current currency trading rates before deciding to take action.
 Please be aware that market makers are not required to honor indicative quotes.

-Paste this query to the GraphQL Playground to request an indicative quote
+Paste this query to the API Playground to request an indicative quote

 {% tabs %}
 {% tab title="Query" %}